One mother’s personal opinion…

 Ah, pacifier weaning.
 I don’t know who gets more stressed over this situation – the mother or the child.

-On the one hand, we want our children to be strong and independent, on the other, we loath to cause them upset.
+On the one hand, we want our children to be strong and independent, on the other, we loathe to cause them upset.

-Removing something as precious as a dummy from a two year old is fraught with emotions.
+Removing something as precious as a dummy from a two-year-old is fraught with emotions.
 Guilt is the biggest one as it goes both ways.
-We feel guilty letting them keep the pacifier because it might cause some harm and we feel guilty removing something that is obviously a comfort.
+We feel guilty letting them keep the pacifier because it might cause some harm and we feel guilty removing something that is obviously comforting.

 After these two, I thought I had this weaning from pacifier business down pat.
 Then my third and last child arrived and completely upset the apple cart.
 She didn’t like her dummy, she loved it.
 When I put her on solids, I used the dummy between mouthfuls to stop her from screaming like a banshee because I couldn’t feed her fast enough.
 It was an essential tool at mealtimes.